 Image Credits: Pixabay

 Bringing home a new cat can be an extremely exciting time.
 But before you add to your family, you need to consider how well your new pet will adjust to your living circumstances, as well as you to it.
 Cat hairs are a problem many cat owners have to deal with, and if you aren't careful, you could end up with more furballs than you can handle.
-Long haired and short haired cat breeds primarily differ in exactly the way their name suggests - one type of cat has longer and thicker coat of hair, and the other has a much smaller coat that will shed less hair and require less overall maintenance.
+Long-haired and short-haired cat breeds primarily differ in exactly the way their name suggests - one type of cat has a longer and thicker coat of hair, and the other has a much smaller coat that will shed less hair and require less overall maintenance.